-Splash Mountain typically closes down in January or February for a yearly maintenance refurbishment at Disneyland, so this closure is matching up with what we have seen in the past.
+Splash Mountain typically closes down in January or February for a yearly maintenance refurbishment at Disneyland, so this closure matches up with what we have seen in the past.
 Disney has not yet announced when either Disney World or Disneyland will be seeing the newly updated Princess and the Frog attraction, but we do know that it is being worked on by Imagineers at the moment in terms of the planning and story of the attraction.
-As there is a lot to change, it makes sense that Disney is doing all that they can behind the scenes so that the attraction’s large closure will hopefully not last too long.
+As there is a lot to change, it makes sense that Disney is doing all that it can behind the scenes so that the attraction’s large closure will hopefully not last too long.

-For those who do not know, Disney is ridding multiple Splash Mountain attractions to erase the Song of the South presence in their parks, which have racial undertones to it.
+For those who do not know, Disney is ridding multiple Splash Mountain attractions to erase the Song of the South presence in their parks, which has racial undertones to it.
 Instead, the ride will be rethemed to Princess and the Frog, which will match the ride quite perfectly.
 We have recently seen Jungle Cruise do a similar transformation at both Disneyland Park and Magic Kingdom.